openvinotoolkit/model_server/docs/docker_container.md

 - new model or [DAGs](./dag_scheduler.md) added to the configuration file will be loaded and served by OVMS.
 - changes made in the configured model storage (e.g. new model version is added) will be applied.
 - changes in the configuration of deployed models and [DAGs](./dag_scheduler.md) will be applied.
-- all model version will be reloaded when there is a change in the model batch_size, plugin_config, target_device, shape, model_version_policy or nireq parameters.
-When model path is changed, all versions will be reloaded according to the model_version_policy.
+- all model version will be reloaded when there is a change in model configuration.
 - when a deployed model, [DAG](./dag_scheduler.md) is deleted from config.json, it will be unloaded completely from OVMS after already started inference operations are completed.
 - [DAGs](./dag_scheduler.md) that depends on changed or removed models will also be reloaded.
 - changes in [custom loaders](./custom_model_loader.md) and custom node libraries configs will also be applied.

 OVMS behavior in case of errors during config reloading:
-- if the new config.json is invalid (not compliant with json schema), no changes will be applied to the served models.
+- if the new config.json is not compliant with json schema, no changes will be applied to the served models.
 - if the new model, [DAG](./dag_scheduler.md) or [custom loader](./custom_model_loader.md) has invalid configuration it will be ignored till next configuration reload.
-Configuration may be inalid because of invalid paths(leading to non-existing directories), forbidden values in config, invalid structure of [DAG](./dag_scheduler.md) (e.g. found cycle in a graph), etc.
+Configuration may be invalid because of invalid paths(leading to non-existing directories), forbidden values in config, invalid structure of [DAG](./dag_scheduler.md) (e.g. found cycle in a graph), etc.
 - error occurrence during reloading model, [DAG](./dag_scheduler.md) or [custom loader](./custom_model_loader.md) does not affect the reload process of the valid ones, but it results in a proper error logs.
 If [Config Reload API](./model_server_rest_api.md#config-reload) was used, response also contains proper error message.

 ### Running OpenVINO&trade; Model Server with AI Accelerators NCS, HDDL and GPU <a name="ai"></a>